KSP-KOS/KSLib/doc/spec_char.md

 ## spec_char

 `spec_char.ksm` was a small "hack" to insert quote character and next line character into strings.
-It is no longer needed thanks the the new [char()](http://ksp-kos.github.io/KOS_DOC//math/basic.html?#function:CHAR) function added to kOS.

 **important:**
   * This library is a .ksm file and is placed in the library_ksm folder.
-  * This solution is temporary.
-A way to get these symbols in kerboscript will be introduced soon.
+  * This solution is no longer needed thanks the the new [char()](http://ksp-kos.github.io/KOS_DOC//math/basic.html?#function:CHAR) function added to kOS.
-  * Because it is .ksm file it might stop working in some future versions of kOS.

 ### quote